trinislearning/hit339/EasyGames/README.md

 - `Program.cs` already calls `db.Database.MigrateAsync()` to auto-apply migrations.

 If you want I can also add a `scripts/setup.ps1` that runs restore and applies migrations automatically.

+---

+Test: adding this line to trigger a PR for merging into `main`.